okami101/vuetify-admin/docs/guide/admin.md

 ### Authenticated routes

 VA needs a basic route format object separate from above public routes that will contains all authenticated route as children.
 This separation is mainly due because of because of [Vue Router children registration limitation](https://github.com/vuejs/vue-router/issues/1156).
-That's why it must be at least for now injected manually into [VtecAdmin constructor](#instantiation).
+That's why it must be at least for now injected manually into [VuetifyAdmin constructor](#instantiation).

 This is here you can put all your authenticated custom pages as dashboard, [profile page](authentication.md#profile-page), etc.